jiayuehua/fox/README.md

 fox:: GeneralMutex < fox :: Timed , fox :: Recursive> // the same

-fox:: GeneralMutex< fox:: timed, fox:: Shared>  // std::shared_timed_mutex
+fox:: GeneralMutex< fox:: Timed, fox:: Shared>  // std::shared_timed_mutex

-fox:: GeneralMutex< fox:: timed, fox:: NotResursive, fox:: Shared>  // the same
+fox:: GeneralMutex< fox:: Timed, fox:: NotResursive, fox:: Shared>  // the same

-Three policy are supported, timed, recursive and shared.
-You can provide the policy is any order.
+Three policy are supported: timed, recursive and shared.
+You can provide the policy instance is any order.